 Life would be boring without experiencing extreme situations, pushing yourself, testing your limits and triumphing.
 At the time I may not have been having the best time and some may have been stressful or horrible experiences, but I learned and grew from each and every one of them!
 For every bad thing that has happened I have gained a wealth of knowledge and experience that has helped me become a better, much more confident, relaxed traveller.

 And the best thing about these experiences and misadventures is that they have become some of my best travel stories!

 When you get home you will quickly learn that people really don’t care about your awesome gap year adventures.
 People don’t want to hear about the idyllic beach you fell in love with and stayed on for a month longer than you planned, or that gorgeous luxury guesthouse you found for just a few pounds, it doesn’t matter how much you love to make them jealous!
 You’ll just come across like a demented Uncle Albert going on and on about the war.
 The only time they are vaguely interested in your awesome journey around the world is when you tell them about the times everything went wrong for you.
-They want to hear about the time you cocked up and slipped on a river crossing and soaked your entire gear, or when things went wrong like the time those damn monkeys nicked my sunglasses!
+They want to hear about the time you cocked up and slipped on a river crossing and soaked your entire gear, or like the time those damn monkeys nicked my sunglasses!
 Evil little sods that they are!

-People want to hear stories like the time I nearly caused a riot on a train platform in Delhi.
+People want to hear stories like the time I nearly caused a full on riot on a train platform in Delhi!